 Notice

-1. Upon receipt of the Formal Complaint, the Title IX Coordinator or designated Investigator, will contact the complainant and respondent with a written notice of the allegations of sex discrimination or sexual harassment, and to the extent that it is known by the University, the identities of the involved parties, the date and location of the incident.
-This notice will (1) include a reference to this procedure; (2) remind the parties that the respondent is presumed not responsible; (3) reiterate that a determination of responsibility will made at the conclusion for the grievance process; (4) inform the parties that they may have an advisor of their choice, who may or may not be an attorney; (5) that they may inspect and review information that is gathered and (6) that knowingly made false statements or submitting false information during this process is a violation of the student code of conduct and the University’s expectations of its employees.
+1. Upon receipt of a complaint, the Title IX Coordinator or designated Investigator, will contact the complainant and respondent with a written notice of the allegations of sex discrimination or sex-based harassment, and to the extent that it is known by the University, the identities of the involved parties, the date and location of the incident.
+This notice will (1) include a reference to this procedure; (2) remind the parties that the respondent is presumed not responsible; (3) reiterate that a determination of responsibility will be made at the conclusion for the grievance process; (4) inform the parties that they may have an advisor of their choice, who may or may not be an attorney; (5) that they may inspect and review information that is gathered and (6) that knowingly making false statements or submitting false information during this process is a violation of the student code of conduct and the University’s expectations of its employees.

 2. If, in the course of an investigation, the University decides to investigate allegations about the complainant or respondent that are not included in the notice provided, the University will provide notice of the additional allegations to the parties.